dotnet/docs-maui/docs/user-interface/controls/editor.md

 - `MaxLength`, of type `int`, defines the maximum input length.
 - `Placeholder`, of type `string`, defines the text that's displayed when the control is empty.
 - `PlaceholderColor`, of type <xref:Microsoft.Maui.Graphics.Color>, defines the color of the placeholder text.
-- `Text`, of type `string`, defines the text entered into the editor.
+- `Text`, of type `string`, defines the text entered into the control.
 - `TextColor`, of type <xref:Microsoft.Maui.Graphics.Color>, defines the color of the entered text.
 - `TextTransform`, of type `TextTransform`, specifies the casing of the entered text.